jimmylim0823/IMC-Prosperity-2/README.md

 1. Prices have trends (strong drift) and the trend may invert during the day.
 1. We used rolling linear regression $P_t=\beta_0+\beta_1 t$ to predict the price of next timestamp $\hat{P_{t+1}}=\hat{\beta_0}+\hat{\beta_0}(t+1)$.
-1. We examined various periods to predict its fair value by heatmap and multi plot.
+1. We examined various rolling window size to predict its fair value using heatmap.

 ### Round 1: Market Making(MM) `<br>`